 SGD Help: Physical and Genetic Interactions

-The Physical and Genetic Interactions page presents detailed information about physical and genetic interactions for a particular gene product, along with references for each observation.
+The Interactions page presents detailed information about physical and genetic interactions for a particular gene product, along with references for each observation.
 This page is linked from the Interactions section of the Locus Summary page for that gene, where the data are presented in summary form, and also from the Interactions tab at the top of the Locus Summary.
-Data are presented in tabular form.
-The table is sortable and searchable.
-More information is available on how to use the table.
-All data may be downloaded as a tab-delimited text files by clicking the 'Download Unfiltered Data' link near the bottom of the page.
-Additional information for the genes listed can be obtained via the Analyze gene list options at the bottom of the page.
+Data are presented in multiple ways - a summary graph, tabular table, and a network diagram.

-- Physical and genetic interaction data
+- Searching and browsing interaction data

-|Gene||Standard gene name, when available, for protein or gene that was identified in the physical or genetic interaction assay; hyperlinked to that Locus Summary.|
+|Interactor||Standard gene name, when available, for protein or gene that was identified in the physical or genetic interaction assay; hyperlinked to that Locus Summary page.|

 |Description||First part of the description that is listed on the Locus Summary page for the interacting protein or gene.|

 |Annotation||Indicates whether an interaction was manually curated from the literature or added as part of a high-throughput dataset.|